cirosantilli/linux-cheat/ramfs.md

 # tmpfs

 Types of filesystems that exists only in RAM.
 It is therefore fast and can only be small.
+In the Linux kernel under `fs/ramfs`.

 Can be useful if you want to speed up some filesystem operations and have enough RAM for it.